What’s Wrong with Contagious Purity? Debunking the Myth that Jesus Never Became Ritually Impure

 Jesus and a man with scale disease as depicted in a mosaic in the Monreale Cathedral in the Metropolitan City of Palermo, Sicily.
 Photographed by Sibeaster.
 Image courtesy of Wikimedia Commons.

 The view that Jesus could not be affected by impurity and that Jesus was able to spread his purity to others is based on faulty assumptions and invalid inferences.
-Theologians wrongly assumed that if Jesus could have experienced impurity, this would in some way diminish his divinity or undermine his sinlessness.
-New Testament scholars wrongly confused purity with holiness and therefore draw all sorts of false conclusions about the purpose of the Temple and how purity functioned.
-Others repeatedly interpreted the sources’ silence with regard to purity issues as proof that Jesus was indifferent or impervious to impurity.
+Theologians wrongly assume that if Jesus could have experienced impurity, this would in some way diminish his divinity or undermine his sinlessness.
+New Testament scholars wrongly confuse purity with holiness and therefore draw all sorts of false conclusions about the purpose of the Temple and how purity functioned.
+Others repeatedly interpret the sources’ silence with regard to purity issues as proof that Jesus was indifferent or impervious to impurity.
 Better awareness of what purity is and how it functioned in ancient Jewish society leads to more solid conclusions about Jesus, namely that in order to release people from conditions that kept them in a state of chronic impurity, Jesus willingly made himself impure.

-While some observers may have thought it was Jesus’ attitude toward impurity that was unusual, it is more likely the case that it was Jesus’ ability to heal these individuals that his contemporaries found remarkable.
+While some observers may have thought it was Jesus’ attitude toward impurity that was unusual, it is more likely the case that it was Jesus’ ability to heal these impure individuals that his contemporaries found remarkable.
 Average people in Jesus’ society probably did avoid contracting ritual impurity from people with scale disease or abnormal discharges, but that may be because most people in Jesus’ society were not able to heal such persons by their touch.
 Therefore, it is unwise to draw conclusions on the basis of these healings regarding Jesus’ attitude toward impurity: whether he was strict or lenient or indifferent.
 However strict or lenient Jesus may have been with regard to purity in its own right, he placed love of neighbor over personal purity concerns.
 It is those cases where Jesus shows caution with regard to impurity and those instances where Jesus recommends participating in purification rites to others or participates in them himself that offer a clearer glimpse of the value Jesus placed on purity and the validity he attributed to the normal means of purification.

 Although the notion that Jesus was immune to impurity and that his purity was contagious sounds theologically deep, it is spiritually shallow.
 It is an amoral doctrine that imparts no spiritual values.
 There is no ethical lesson to be drawn from the idea that Jesus possessed these anti-Torah powers.
 On the other hand, there are great spiritual depths to be plumbed from realizing that Jesus was willing to give up his own ritual purity for the sake of helping others in need.
 It is a lesson in compassion and humility that Jesus’ followers (or his admirers) can emulate.
 It can embolden us to not let religious scruples stand in the way of doing good to people who are different from ourselves or with whom we disagree.
 It can inspire us to reach out with the hand of friendship toward those whose ways we find strange or foreign.
 It can teach us to care less about how our religiosity affects ourselves and to care more about how our religiosity affects others.